lukeWaninger/SupportVectorMachines/README.md

   Please take a look and feel free to email me with any questions or comments!
 I'd love to hear some feedback.

-  The notebook can be found at <a href="https://notebooks.azure .com/lukewaninger/libraries/SupportVectorMachines">Azure Notebooks</a>.
+  The notebook implements parallel computing techniques that utilize the forking mechanism embedded into Linux based kernels and as such won't work on Windows.
+Because of this, it is hosted and can be found at <a href="https://notebooks.azure.com/lukewaninger/libraries/SupportVectorMachines">Azure Notebooks</a>.
 For full functionality, the kernel must be running with Python version 3.6.
 Enjoy!